Here’s the merry crew of Band-itos

 Percussion, Sedentary Baton Twirler and Drill Team Leader.
 A bassoonist by training, in high school I was drafted into the percussion section during marching band season.
 I created the Sedentary Twirler in 1987 and have now fulfilled a childhood dream – having a pair of real Majorette Boots of my very own!
-Outside BSSB I work as a children’s librarian with Sno-Isle Libraries.
+Previous life – children’s librarian with Sno-Isle Libraries.

-Ray is back where he started – playing Sousa with the U.S.M.C.
+Ray is back where he started – playing Sousa.
+He played with the U.S.M.C.
 1st Marine Air Wing Band in Iwakuni, Japan.
 After a couple of years in the North Texas State University Fighting Mean Green Band, Ray hung up his marching drum.
-Then, seeing Blast in Dallas on July 4, 2002 re-energized him.
-Gigs followed with Fair Tax Drumline, Shafer Brothers Drumline, Seahawks Blue Thunder, and Sounders FC Sound Wave Band.
-That’s all fun, but nothing satisfies like Sousa!
+After seeing Blast in Dallas on July 4, 2002, gigs followed with Fair Tax Drumline, Shafer Brothers Drumline, Seahawks Blue Thunder, and Sounders FC Sound Wave Band.
+That’s all fun, but nothing’s like Sousa!

 In Memoriam – our past friends.
 We miss them all.